 Interfund transfers, if applicable, are reported as other financing sources (uses) in governmental funds.
-The District transferred \$250,000 to the Special Revenue Fund and \$600,000 to the Capital Projects Fund from the General Fund during year ended June 30, 2016.
+The District transferred \$5,000,000 to the Special Revenue Fund and \$110,000 to the Capital Projects Fund from the General Fund during year ended June 30, 2017.
+The transfer to the Special Revenue Fund was a planned transfer to keep a positive fund balance.
+The transfer to the Capital Projects Fund is to build the Capital Projects Fund balance for future capital needs.